Marcoc-rasi/SwiftUI-Tutorials---Introducing-SwiftUI/Chapter1-SwiftUI Essentials-marcocrasi/README.md

 # `Unit 1.3 Handling User Input - Introduction`

+In the Landmarks app, a user can mark their favorite places and filter the list to show only their favorites.
+To create this feature, I'll start by adding a toggle to the list so users can focus only on their favorites, and then I'll add a star button that a user will tap to mark a landmark as a favorite.

 - `Section 1`: Mark favorite emblematic places
 - `Section 2`: Filter List View`
 - `Section 3`: Add a control to toggle state